 Map your policy skills profile helps you to assess your current skills and think about how you want to progress as a policy professional.
 It can help you with discussions on your performance and development or help you articulate your policy skills when applying for policy jobs.

 The Policy quality framework describes the characteristics of quality policy advice, as well as the enablers that make it possible.
-There is a range of tools to support you to deliver quality policy analysis and advice.
+There is a range of tools to support you to deliver quality policy analysis and advice, including:

 Start Right is the Policy Project’s approach to ensuring policy quality from the outset.
 You can start with the guide (PDF 1.78 MB) and use the commissioning conversation prompts (PDF 436.74 KB) and the green light framework (PDF 269.04 KB) to help you get policy quality right from the start.